YiyangLi/learn-passport-jwt/readme.md

 ```

 ### JWT, RSA Public Key and Private Key

-In order to use JWT and issue a JWT, a pair of private key and public key is used.
+In order to use JWT and issue a token, a pair of private key and public key is used.
 I have included a pair under the folder [keypair](/keypair).
 It's never the right practice to upload a private key to Github.
 Since it's been exposed publicly, please do not use it for production.

 You can also generate a new pair using [the JavaScript Snippet](/keypair/generateKeypair.js).

 ```base
 node keypair/generateKeyPair.js
 ```